 Construction loans are combined with either an FHA or conventional (permanent) loan.
 The construction loan terms are in place during the construction period, which is usually 4-6 months.
 Then, these are changed to the terms of the FHA or conventional loan once the construction is done.
 As a result, modular construction lenders will either do a one time or two time close.
 A one time close requires only one closing, and when construction completes, the terms are modified to the permanent loan.
 A two time close requires closings on both the construction loan and the permanent loan.
 However, this can result in higher costs due to multiple closings.
 Finally, the proceeds of the construction loan are paid out in draws to the contractor/builder as the project progresses.
 The borrower usually pays interest-only payments on whatever draws the contractor or builder has taken.

 Fill out the form below and we’ll help you get connected with the right lender for you.
-Please allow 24-48 hours for us to find you the modular home lender that best matches your needs.
-Fields marked with a * are required.
+Please allow 24-48 hour for us to find you the modular home lender that best matches your needs.
+Fields marked with an asterisk * are required.